isaiahcrumph/isaiahcrumph/README.md

     To cultivate agency, skillfulness, and truth, through art, effort, and connection, in non-dual existence as a systems engineer.

-This is set, from which the intention is to give rise to learning, creativity, and integrity in action.
+This is set, from which is intended to give rise to learning, creativity, and integrity in action.

-💬 Open to collaboration
+💬 Open to connection & collaboration
 <!--

 Hi I'm Craig hi